redis/redis-doc/topics/cluster-spec.md

 The `configEpoch` is set to zero in masters when a new node is created.

 A new `configEpoch` is created during slave election.
-Slaves trying to replace failing masters increment their epoch and try to get the authorization from a majority of masters.
-When a slave is authorized, a new unique `configEpoch` is created, the slave turns into a master using the new `configEpoch`.
+Slaves trying to replace failing masters increment their epoch and try to get authorization from a majority of masters.
+When a slave is authorized, a new unique `configEpoch` is created and the slave turns into a master using the new `configEpoch`.

-As explained in the next sections the `configEpoch` helps to resolve conflicts due to different nodes claiming diverging configurations (a condition that may happen because of network partitions and node failures).
+As explained in the next sections the `configEpoch` helps to resolve conflicts when different nodes claim divergent configurations (a condition that may happen because of network partitions and node failures).

-Slave nodes also advertise the `configEpoch` field in ping and pong packets, but in case of slaves the field represents the `configEpoch` of its master the last time they exchanged packets.
-This allows other instances to detect when a slave has an old configuration that needs to be updated (Master nodes will not grant votes to slaves with an old configuration).
+Slave nodes also advertise the `configEpoch` field in ping and pong packets, but in the case of slaves the field represents the `configEpoch` of its master as of the last time they exchanged packets.
+This allows other instances to detect when a slave has an old configuration that needs to be updated (master nodes will not grant votes to slaves with an old configuration).

-Every time the `configEpoch` changes for some known node, it is permanently stored in the nodes.conf file by all the nodes that received this information.
+Every time the `configEpoch` changes for some known node, it is permanently stored in the nodes.conf file by all the nodes that receive this information.
 The same also happens for the `currentEpoch` value.
-This two variables are guaranteed to be saved and `fsync-ed` to disk when updated before a node continues its operations.
+These two variables are guaranteed to be saved and `fsync-ed` to disk when updated before a node continues its operations.

-New, incremental, and guaranteed to be unique `configEpoch` values are generated using a simple algorithm during failovers.
+The `configEpoch` values generated using a simple algorithm during failovers are guaranteed to be new, incremental, and unique.

 Slave election and promotion
 ---